September 30, 2019

 When practicing infrared photography, film or image sensors sensitive to infrared light are needed to capture images.
 Filters are used for in-camera effects such as false-color or black-and-white, delivering images with a dreamlike or unreal quality to them.
 They often feature dark skies and atmospheric haze, with clouds being more prominent as well.
 Post-processing software can also help photographers achieve this aesthetic.

-This type of photography did not exist until the early 1900s when Robert W. Wood, an American physicist and inventor, developed a filter that allowed him to capture the first infrared and ultraviolet photographs.
-Ultraviolet photography is similar to infrared, but captures images using light from the ultraviolet (UV) spectrum.
+Infrared photography did not exist until the early 1900s when Robert W. Wood, an American physicist, and inventor, developed a filter that allowed him to capture the first infrared and ultraviolet photography.
+Ultraviolet photography is similar to infrared but captures images using light from the ultraviolet (UV) spectrum.
 The “Wood Effect”, mainly caused by foliage being captured using the infrared spectrum and giving off that imaginary quality to photos, is named after him.

-Dealing with capturing natural landscapes in the great outdoors, landscape photography focuses on trees, deserts, beaches, mountain ranges, lakes, rivers, and all other aspects of the natural world.
+Dealing with capturing the great outdoors, landscape photography focuses on trees, deserts, beaches, mountain ranges, lakes, rivers, and all other aspects of the natural world.
 Landforms, weather, changing seasons, and ambient light are all aspects of this photographic niche.
 Wildlife photography often overlaps with this genre.